luojiahai/luojiahai.github.io/docs/index.md

 features:
   - icon: 🤔
     title: Who am I
     details: I'm luojiahai, from Guangzhou 🇨🇳, and currently based in Melbourne 🇦🇺.
-My personality is INTJ (Architect).
+My personality is INTJ.
   - icon: 🔭
     title: What I do
     details: I studied computer science.
 I work in software development engineering.
 I'm currently working hard for a living.